ariansyahyutama/kubernetes-cluster/ckad-4.md

 5. **Automation**: Controllers automate complex operational tasks

 CRDs allow you to extend Kubernetes to handle specialized workloads while maintaining the same consistent user experience and workflow that makes Kubernetes powerful.

+# Summary: Kubernetes Jobs and CronJobs

+Kubernetes Jobs and CronJobs provide mechanisms for running transient microservices:

+- **Jobs** (part of the `batch` API group):
+  - Run pods to completion rather than continuously
+  - Automatically restart failed pods until completion targets are met
+  - Support both batch processing and one-off tasks
+  - Can be configured with:
+    - `parallelism`: Number of pods that can run concurrently
+    - `completion`: Number of successful pod completions required for job success

+- **CronJobs**:
+  - Schedule Jobs using familiar Linux cron time syntax
+  - Create Job resources at specified intervals
+  - Pods should be idempotent as timing may result in skipped or duplicate executions

+- **Concurrency Policy** options:
+  - `Allow` (default): Runs new jobs alongside existing ones
+  - `Forbid`: Skips new job if previous is still running
+  - `Replace`: Cancels current job and starts a new one

+Jobs and CronJobs enable efficient resource use by supporting decoupled, time-bound microservices that don't need to run continuously.